Sint-Barbaracollege: History

-Program
+Education and values

 Though located in a Dutch-speaking Flemish city, the language of instruction at Sint-Barbaracollege was French, and as such it was considered in the 19th and early 20th Century as instilling a French cultural identity in its young Flemish pupils – though some of them later rebelled against this identity, such as Joris Van Severen.

 As of 2011, the Sint-Barbaracollege consists of K through 12: primary secondary education.
 Improvements since 2014 made way for a spacious new sports hall.
 In 2017 the school extended its Wi-Fi capability and increased the number of tablets available to students.
 There is an active parents' group which raises money for school improvements.
 The school persists in striving to implement and update the principles of Jesuit pedagogy in dialogue with Christian values as it addresses the challenges of a secularized and globalized society.